Vertigo: Causes, Symptoms and Treatment

 vertigo spinning

-Generally, vertigo is not considered serious except when it increases the risk of falls (Healthdirect 2020; Mayo Clinic 2022) or occurs during potentially dangerous situations, e.g. while driving.
+Generally, vertigo is not considered serious except when it increases the risk of falls (Mayo Clinic 2022b) or occurs during potentially dangerous situations, e.g., while driving.

-Most of the already listed causes of vertigo are benign, however, serious conditions such as multiple sclerosis, tumours and psychogenic causes must be considered, particularly in the case of older patients and/or patients with a high risk of vascular disease (Dommaraju & Perera 2016).
+Most of the listed causes of vertigo are benign; however, serious conditions such as multiple sclerosis, tumors, and psychogenic causes must be considered, particularly in the case of older patients and/or patients with a high risk of vascular disease (Dommaraju & Perera 2016).

 Vertigo or Acrophobia?

-The term ‘vertigo’ is often used incorrectly to describe a fear of heights (NHS Inform 2022).
-This is a falsity perpetuated in popular media, most notably in Alfred Hitchcock’s classic 1958 film Vertigo.
-Hitchcock was able, however, to give audiences a fairly accurate sense of the unsettling feeling of vertigo through the use of the ‘dolly zoom’ camera (Johnson 2018).
+The term ‘vertigo’ is often used incorrectly to describe a fear of heights (NHS Inform 2024).
+This misconception is perpetuated in popular media, most notably in Alfred Hitchcock’s classic 1958 film Vertigo.
+Hitchcock, however, was able to give audiences a fairly accurate sense of the unsettling feeling of vertigo through the use of the ‘dolly zoom’ camera effect (Johnson 2018).

 acrophobia looking down from building